-When I visit my Cajun Family in Louisiana I have Fried Fish as often as possible.
+When I visit my Cajun family in Louisiana I have Fried Fish as often as possible.
 And the preferred fish to fry is Catfish.
-The recipe below is how my Mom does it and most Southern cooks, too.
-On National Catfish Day give it a down-home spin.
+Read on to see my video on how my Mom does it and most Southern cooks, too.

 There is not a lot to this recipe, just coat raw fish with cornmeal then fry it in hot oil.
 The extras are Cajun Seasoning and Garlic Powder.
 You could make my Southern Fried Fish with simply seasoned Cornmeal using salt and pepper.

-Go to any restaurant, gas station, or grocery with a kitchen in the back and you will often find Fried Catfish on the menu.
+Go to any restaurant, gas station, or grocery with a kitchen in the back and you will often find Fried Catfish on the menu (especially on Fridays.)
 The crispy crunchy fried fish comes as part of a plate lunch with slow-cooked veggies.

 The second best way to have Fried Catfish is in a Louisiana sandwich called a Po-Boy.
 The sandwich is simply dressed in mayo, lettuce, and tomato and served on French bread (or any crunchy crust and soft interior bread roll.)
 You definitely want to try one if you are driving through Louisiana.
 Of course, use my Fried Catfish recipe for this Po-Boy.